seng350/course/README.md

 ## Marking Overview
 The final mark is weighted as following:
 - 1% assignment,
-- 40% midterms
+- 60% midterms,
 - 9% participation,
-- 40% substantial group project
+- 30% substantial group project

 ### Assignments
 One individual assignment worth 1%.